 - complete the state-mandated credits in history and government if they were not completed for the first degree.

 Courses taken for prior baccalaureate degrees may be used for the next degree except for the required 30 additional semester credit hours.
-These degree requirements apply to students holding a baccalaureate degree from TWU or other accredited institution.
+These degree requirements apply to students holding a baccalaureate degree from TWU or other accredited institutions.

 Senior Registration for Graduate Studies